The Ultimate Edinburgh 3-Day Itinerary

 Some Cool Day Trip Ideas From and within Edinburgh

 There are many adventurous and exciting day trips that you can take while you are in Edinburgh.
-If you happened to have another day in this beautiful city, here are some other amazing things to add to your Edinburgh itinerary;
+If you happen to have another day in this beautiful city, here are some other amazing things to add to your Edinburgh itinerary;

 - Take a magical tour to Harry Potter filming locations and ride the Hogwarts Express.